q-m/scrapyd-k8s/README.md

 - Either [Docker](https://www.docker.com/) or [Kubernetes](https://kubernetes.io/) setup and accessible
   (scheduling will require Kubernetes 1.24+)

-Copy the configuration `cp scrapyd_k8s.sample.conf scrapyd_k8s.conf` and specify your project details.
+Copy a sample configuration to `scrapyd_k8s.conf` and specify your project details.

 TODO finish this section